DASISH/jmd-scripts/workflow-scripts/README.md

 1. uploading datasets one by one
 2. bulk uploading (parallel uploading)

 Most of the scripts in the workflow-scripts are for uploading datasets one by one.
-For bulk uploading
+For bulk uploading, see below:

 Bulk uploading
 --------------